abhijith0505/ListView-Snapshot-Demo/README.md

 A demo android application that uses the listview-snapshot android library.

+Use this library to convert any listview into a image (Snapshot) and store it anywhere in your phone.

 # Usage

 You will need to use the **jcenter()** repository in your project level **build.gradle** to use the library with a single line of gradle script.